Help us to save our museum ships! Learn More

 USS MACKENZIE DD-175 Ship History

-Dictionary of American Naval Fighting Ships (Published 1981)
+Dictionary of American Naval Fighting Ships, May 2022

-The second MacKenzie (Destroyer No. 175) was laid down by the Union Iron Works, San Francisco, Calif., 4 July 1918; launched 29 September 1919; sponsored by Mrs. Percy J. Cotton, and commissioned 25 July 1919, Lt.
-Comdr.
-E. T. Oates in command.
-On 17 July 1920, she was designated DD-175.
+The second Mackenzie (Destroyer No. 175) was laid down on 4 July 1918, Independence Day, at San Francisco, Calif., by the Union Iron Works; launched on 29 September 1919; sponsored by Mrs. Percy J. Cotton, wife of the superintendent of hull construction at the buiulding yard; and commissioned on 25 July 1919, Lt.
+Cmdr.
+Eugene T. Oates in command.

 Until 1944, Annapolis sailed with the Halifax and Western Local Escort Forces escorting convoys from east of St. Johns, Newfoundland, to New York.
 In April 1944, she was attached to HMCS Cornwallis, near Annapolis, Novia Scotia, where she remained as a training ship until the end of the war.
 On 4 June 1945, she was turned over to the War Assets Corp. and sold to Frankel Bros., Ltd., of Toronto for scrapping.